meghal-softwaredev/helpME/README.md

 # helpME

-helpME is an interactive social help network, where user can select category based on their preferences, post a question, answer, create group and events, personalize profile, contact volunteers from our community and quickly connect through chat anytime to get the help.
+helpME is an interactive social help network, where user can select category based on their preferences.
+Users can post a question, answer, create group and events, personalize profile, contact volunteers from our community and quickly connect through chat anytime to get the help.

 ## Login Page (With and without Google Login)